-Urgent Care - Care that you need the same day for serious pain, to keep an injury or illness from getting much worse, or to avoid losing function in party of your body.
+Urgent Care - Care that you need the same day.
+It could be for serious pain, to keep you from feeling much worse, or to avoid losing function in part of your body.

-Youth Partner- An individual providing services to another individual who shares a similar life experience with the peer support specialist (addiction to addiction, mental health condition to mental health condition).
+Youth Partner - An individual providing services to another individual who shares a similar life experience with the peer support specialist (addiction to addiction, mental health condition to mental health condition).